 - I. Pulling from the hang, defined as: stopping the upward movement of the barbell during the pull. - II.
 Touching the platform with any part of the body other than the feet during the execution of the lift. - III.
-Pause during the extension of the arms.

-IV.
-Finishing with a press-out, defined as: continuing the extension of the arms after the Lifter has reached the lowest point of their position in the squat or split for both the Snatch and the Jerk.

-V. Bending and extending the elbows during the recovery.

-VI.
-Leaving the competition platform or touching the area outside the competition platform with any part of the body before the complete execution of the lift.
+Pause during the extension of the arms. - IV.
+Finishing with a press-out, defined as: continuing the extension of the arms after The Athlete has reached the lowest point of their position in the squat or split for both the Snatch and the Jerk. - V. Bending and extending the elbows during the recovery. - VI.
+Leaving the competition platform or touching the area outside the competition platform with any part of the body before the complete execution of the lift. - VII.

-VII.
 Releasing the barbell from above the shoulders.
-For the U12 and U10 age groups when using the 5kg technique bar the barbell must not be released above the knee height.
+For the U12 and U10 age groups when using the 5kg technique bar the barbell must not be released above the knee height. - VIII.

-- VIII.
 Failing to replace the complete barbell on the competition platform. - IX.
-Not facing the Centre Referee at the beginning of the lift. - X. Lowering the barbell before the Referees' signal.

-2.5.2.
-Incorrect movements for the clean

-- I. Resting or placing the barbell on the chest at an intermediate point before its final position producing a "double movement"; often referred to as a "dirty clean". - II.
-Touching the thighs or the knees with the elbows or the upper arms.

-2.5.3.
-Incorrect movements for the Jerk

-I. Any apparent effort to jerk which is not completed; including, lowering the body or bending the knees.
+Not facing the Centre Referee at the beginning of the lift. - X. Lowering the barbell before the Referees' signal. - 2.5.2.
+Incorrect movement for the Snatch. - I. Pause during the lifting of the barbell. - 2.5.3.
+Incorrect movements for the clean - I. Resting or placing the barbell on the chest at an intermediate point before its final position producing a "double movement"; often referred to as a "dirty clean". - II.
+Touching the thighs or the knees with the elbows or the upper arms. - 2.5.4.
+Incorrect movements for the Jerk - I. Any apparent effort to jerk which is not completed; including, lowering the body or bending the knees. - II.

-II.
 Any deliberate oscillation of the barbell to gain advantage.
-The Lifter must become motionless before starting the jerk.

-2.5.4.
-Incomplete movements and positions

-- I. Uneven or incomplete extension of the arms at the completion of the lift. - II.
+The Athlete must become motionless before starting the jerk. - 2.5.5.
+Incomplete movements and positions - I. Uneven or incomplete extension of the arms at the completion of the lift. - II.
 Failing to finish with the feet and the barbell in line and parallel to the plane of the trunk. - III.
 Failing to fully extend the knees at the completion of the lift.